 In keeping with our core values and our belief in the power of business to create positive social & environmental change, Greenheart strives at all times to promote and role model the highest standards of social & environmental responsibility.

 We subscribe deeply to the notion of the Circular Economy, which is restorative by nature, designing and implementing systems that return nutrients to the planet rather than depleting them.

-- It informs the type of clients and work with which we want to engage
+- the type of clients and work with which we want to engage;

-- It informs the way we procure products and services – both at work and at home.
+- the way we procure products and services – both at work and at home.

 We choose to work with clients who share our values, and not to work with clients whose work or values are at odds with ours.

 For example, we have an established client base in the organic food & farming sector and strive to promote that sector and facilitate its growth.
-This is because we believe organic to be the most restorative system of agriculture available and therefore essential to safeguard the natural nutrient flow for future generations.
+This is because we believe organic and agroecological food systems to be capable and necessary to build a restorative food system that works for all.